The Physician Assistant Field

 - Clinical Experience in Early Didactic (CEED): Working under the guidance of a preceptor, you will be exposed to 120-plus hours of direct patient care in a clinical setting.
 This component will be completed in your first year, during the didactic portion of the curriculum.

 - Clinical Training: You will spend the last 16 months of your program working at clinical sites in or near your community.
 Each four-week rotation is supervised by a clinical preceptor—and trainings include a wide variety of medical areas and specialties.

-- On-Campus Immersions: The program includes three separate weeklong immersions on Yale’s campus.
+- On-Campus Immersions: The program includes two separate weeklong immersions and a graduation ceremony on Yale’s campus.
 During these immersions, you will work in the Yale Center for Medical Simulation, participating in activities like cadaver dissection, patient assessments, sensitive exams, suturing, and splinting.